IBM/watson-assistant-with-search-skill/README.md

 #### Create new dialog node

 Now we need to add a node to handle our intent.
+Click on the back arrow in the top left corner of the panel to return to the main panel.
+Click on the `Dialog` tab to bring up the nodes defined for the dialog.

-Click on the `Dialog` tab, then click on the drop down menu for the next to last node and select the `Add node below` option.
+Select the `What can I do` node, then click on the drop down menu and select the `Add node below` option.

 ![assistant-add-node](doc/source/images/assistant-add-node.png)